Accédez au règlement du MIPTV en français

 In the specific situation where a Participant has placed an order for advertising on the Organiser’s Media but fails to provide the Organiser with the information and documents necessary for publication in a timely manner, the Organiser reserves the right to make other arrangements with respect to such advertising space, in particular to publish the statement “Space reserved by …”, followed by the Participant’s name.
 In such case, the Participant shall not be entitled to claim a refund of the price of its order or any compensation.
 The documents used to publish advertising shall be returned to the Participant or its representative only upon request.
 The Organiser is required to keep such documents for one (1) year only, and may destroy them after such period.

-22) Collection and use of data
+22. Collection and use of data

-Used on all distribution and promotional media in connection with the relevant event, including over the internet.
+• used on all distribution and promotional media in connection with the relevant event including over the internet.

 Participants may exercise their right to access, correct and oppose the use of their personal data by writing to the following email address: email@example.com.

 INSURANCE AND LIABILITY

-Nevertheless, the Organiser has taken out, on behalf of the Exhibitors only, an insurance policy that covers, at no expense to them, the following risks only:
+The Organiser has taken out, on behalf of the Exhibitors only, an insurance policy that covers, at no expense to them, the following risks only:

 • Civil liability to third parties;

 • All other risks to property exhibited, including the fittings and decorations of the stand.